-- Require travel demand management strategies in new development such as facilities for bicycle commuters, transit passes, and market-priced parking.
+- Require creation and implementation of travel demand management strategies in new development such as facilities for bicycle commuters, transit passes, and market-priced parking.

-- Allow greater choice in availability and attractiveness of non-motorized modes, and continue to disincentivize driving and driving alone.
+- Allow greater choice in Increase availability and attractiveness of public transportation and non-motorized modes, and continue to disincentivize driving and driving alone.

 - Support the education and outreach efforts of transportation management organizations focused on reducing single-occupancy vehicle trips.